UnearthedArcana/Faiths_and_Powers/README.md

 # Faiths_and_Powers
 Faiths and Powers mod
 Faiths and Powers: Gods of the Realms
+2017-03-13
+Version 0.63b
+- NPC cleric kits
+- Fixed bug re acolyte of mystra
+- Bug fixes re: kit adding code
+- Fixed deity dialog issue with mc clerics

+2017-02-27
+Version 0.61a
+- Added a valid marker for IWDEE divine spells

+If you already have version 0.61 installed, just drop the itm file in the attached zip in your override folder.

 Version 0.61

+- Removed references to SoD in engine check
+- Added Clangeddin cleric
+- Added a draft of Baravar (but not added in the game via tp2 or otherwise)
+- Removed backup folder
+- Please forgive the formatting of the readme on github.
+I'll have to learn about .md files, but for now see the attached pdf.
+It is important to note that the readme is outdated.
+The goals are the same, but the details (e.g. what spells are in what sphere) have been changed.

+Known Issues:
+- Water and fire elemental scripts need to be looked at
+- Shout spell doesn't seem to work
+- Summoning shadow monsters crashes the game
+- Doomguide cleric Turn level issue
+- b_frz00.spl is referenced in at least three .2da files present in my override folder (B_ZE00.2DA, B_ZEALOT.2DA and clabpa04.2da (original non-special frenzy)
+- At 11th level the Ur-Priest received Shadow Step as a special ability
+- Elemental sphere descriptions are all over the place (only for custom spells)
+- Disrupt Undead says that it's part of the death sphere (but it's part of the life sphere)
+- Many multi class kits missing
+- prayer and rec spells
+Version
 Please note that this readme is outdated.
 Much of the content has changed in various ways

 Goals: